Topological bias: How haloes trace structural patterns in the cosmic web: Introduction

 We address this issue here: in this study, we focus on the cosmic web as traced by dark matter haloes, where we come upon the same problem -- it is unclear how exactly the spatial pattern of dark haloes relates to the underlying matter distribution.
 As the spatial pattern of the cosmic web is determined by its constituents, which in turn are defined on the basis of their shape and mutual spatial connections, this naturally leads us to the field of topology.
 To shed light on the multi-scale nature of the topology of the cosmic web traced by the population of dark haloes, we invoke persistent homology to decode the intricate features, patterns, and connectivity of the cosmic web.

 Irrespective of the defining components, four notable qualities characterise the cosmic web.
 These are its anisotropy, the asymmetry between overdense and underdense regions, the connectivity between different morphological features, and its multi-scale nature.
 The anisotropy of this web-like structure expresses itself through a rich morphology dominated by elongated filaments and tenuous walls.
 The asymmetry concerns the contrast between the overdense regions -- clusters, filaments and a fair fraction of walls -- and underdense regions.
-Together with cosmic walls and filaments, we see structure and morphological features over a wide range of scales, a direct manifestation of the bottom-up hierarchical evolution.
+Together with cosmic walls and filaments, we see structure and morphological features over a wide range of scales, a direct manifestation of the bottom-up hierarchical buildup of the cosmic web and its structural components.
+Detailed theoretical discussions on the hierarchical evolution of the cosmic web have elucidated the intricate multiscale nature of the processes involved \citep[see e.g.][]{bondmyers1996a,hanami2001,sheth2002,shethwey2004,shen2006,weygaert2008clusters,cadiou2020}.

-Of particular importance in the context of the topology of the cosmic matter distribution is the web-like network into which these morphological elements are organised.
-The resulting distinct connectivity finds its expression in clusters of galaxies at the junction of filaments, filaments at the intersection and boundaries of walls, and filaments and walls defining the boundaries of the large near-empty voids~\citep{Shandarin1989,bond1996filaments,weygaert2008clusters,aragon2010multiscale,aragon2010spine,sousbie2011persistent,sousbie2011persistent2,cautun2014,libeskind2018,codis2018connectivity}.
-In recent studies, the connectivity of the cosmic web in terms of the number of filaments that connect to a node has received considerable interest.
-This aspect of connectivity was first investigated by~\citet{aragon2010spine} on the basis of the MMF formalism~\citep{aragon2007mmf}.
-The resulting dependence on the mass of the cluster nodes has recently been confirmed in a more profound and thorough analysis~\citep{codis2018connectivity}.